 Establishing strong management: Venture capital managers will guide companies through building successful management teams as the business develops, often utilising their relationships within a sector or region to find the best talent.

 Exit planning: Like buyout and growth equity firms, Venture capital managers will leverage their network to prepare for the best exit avenue.
 If a company is ready for an IPO, the manager will guide them through the process or - if they are not ready - sell the stake to a later fund to retain ownership within the firm.
-Another common strategy is to lead the company through an M&A transaction to a strategic buyer (see How does private equity work? more on each of these exit strategies).
+Another common strategy is to lead the company through an M&A transaction to a strategic buyer (see Private Equity Harvesting Stage more on each of these exit strategies).

 The Stages of Venture Capital Investing